-- Determine k{on} , k{off} , k_d for desired biomolecular interactions in real time. - Detection and quantitation of analytes ranging in size from hundreds of nm (bacteria/viruses) to low nm (antibodies/ peptides). - High throughput analysis of samples with 8 parallel channels. - Wide variety of biosensor tips permitting multiple ways to immobilize target sample.
+- Determine k{on}, k{off}, k_d for desired bimolecular interactions in real time. - Detection and quantitation of analytes ranging in size from hundreds of nm (bacteria/viruses) to low nm (antibodies/peptides/compounds). - High throughput analysis of samples with up to 16 parallel channels in low-volume 384-well plates or up to 8 parallel channels in 96-well plates. - Wide variety of biosensor tips permitting multiple ways to immobilize target sample.